DaveBenham/VenomModules/README.md

 All triggers are typically ignored if any of the other triggers or gates are already in a high state.

-Depending on the current MODE setting, some triggers may be ignored during certain stages.

 ### Modes of operation

 The small top middle MODE button can alter the behavior of TRIG and GATE, and controls when and how envelopes are retriggered.
 It can also cause envelopes to loop, effectively turning the module into an LFO.

 There are four modes to choose from:

-**Mode 1** ***(light blue, default)*** TRIG initiated AD and GATE initiated ADSR envelopes that can retrigger from the current value while falling
+- **Mode 1** ***(light blue, default)*** AD and ASR envelopes that can retrigger from the current value while falling
-**Mode 2** ***(blue)*** TRIG initiated AD and GATE initiated ASR envelopes that can retrigger from 0 while rising or falling **Mode 3** ***(yellow)*** Looping envelopes that are started and stopped via TRIG, and GATE gauses the oscillator to sustain 10V
+- **Mode 2** ***(blue)*** AD and ASR envelopes that can retrigger from 0 while rising or falling
+- **Mode 3** ***(yellow)*** Looping envelopes that are started and stopped via TRIG, and a high GATE causes the oscillator to sustain 10V
-**Mode 4** ***(green)*** TRIG initiated AD envelope if GATE is low, or looping AD envelope that is reset by TRIG if GATE is high
+- **Mode 4** ***(green)*** TRIG initiated AD envelope if GATE is low, or looping AD envelope that is reset by TRIG if GATE is high

-#### 1) *(light blue, default)* AD and ADSR envelopes that retrigger from the current value
-* Rise stage always

-#### AD envelope (Attack|Decay) behavior
+Looping envelopes can behave like a V/Oct LFO if the V/Oct control voltage is patched to both the Rise and Fall CV inputs, and both attenuverters are set fully counter-clockwise to -100%.

+#### Mode 1 details

+- AD Envelope
+  - Leading edge of a TRIG initiates an AD envelope.
-* Attack stage always rises to full 10V, then immediately progresses to Decay stage
+  - The envelope first rises to 10V, then falls back to 0V
-  * If ASR high gate is received during attack and remains high, then the envelope will sustain once 10V is reached until the ASR Gate goes low
-* Decay stage falls back to 0V, but retrigger immediately restarts new Attack at current envelope voltage

-#### ASR envelope (Attack|Sustain|Release) behavior
+  - The AD envelope can actually sustain 10V if a high GATE is received after the AD has been triggered.
+  - A new envelope may be retriggered from the current voltage during the Fall stage
+- ASR Envelope
+  - Leading edge of a GATE initiates an ASR envelope
-* Attack stage rises toward 10V as long as gate remains high
+  - The envelope rises toward 10V for as long as the gate remains high
+    - If 10V is reached, then progresses to the Sustain stage
-  * If gate goes low, then immediately jumps to Release stage at current voltage
+    - If the gate goes low before 10V, then immediately jumps to the Fall stage
+  - The Sustain stage remains at 10V for as long as the gate remains high
+    - Progresses to the Fall stage when the gate goes low
+  - The Fall stage falls back to 0V
+    - A new envelope may be retriggered from the current voltage during the Fall stage

+#### Mode 2 details

+- AD Envelope
+  - Leading edge of a TRIG initiates an AD envelope.
+  - The envelope first rises to 10V
+    - A new envelope can be retriggered from 0 during the Rise stage
+    - The AD envelope can actually sustain 10V if a high GATE is received after the AD has been triggered.
+  - The Fall stage falls back to 0V
+    - A new envelope may be retriggered from 0V during the Fall stage
+- ASR Envelope
+  - Leading edge of a GATE initiates an ASR envelope
+  - The envelope rises toward 10V for as long as the gate remains high
-  * If 10V is reached then progresses to Sustain stage
+    - If 10V is reached, then progresses to the Sustain stage
+    - If the gate goes low before 10V, then immediately jumps to the Fall stage
-* Sustain stage maintains 10V as long as gate remains high
+  - The Sustain stage remains at 10V for as long as the gate remains high
-  * Progresses to Release stage when gate goes low
+    - Progresses to the Fall stage when the gate goes low
-* Release stage falls back to 0V, but retrigger immediately restarts new Attack at current envelope voltage
+  - The Fall stage falls back to 0V
+    - A new envelope may be retriggered from 0V during the Fall stage

+#### Mode 3 details

+A short trigger at either TRIG or GATE starts the looping envelope to oscillate.
+Both manual buttons and CV inputs work equally well.

+If the TRIG trigger lasts longer than the combined Rise and Fall time, then only a single envelope is produced and the oscillator stops.

+If the GATE trigger lasts longer than the Rise time, then the oscillator rises and stalls at 10V until the gate goes low, at which point oscillation begins.

+A running oscillator can be temporarily stopped at 10V by a high GATE.
+Oscillation will resume when the GATE goes low.

+A running oscillator can be fully stopped by a high TRIG gate that remains high when the oscillator falls to 0V.
+Once stopped, oscillations will not resume until a new trigger is received.

+#### Mode 4 details

+Triggers are never blocked by a high gate at TRIG or GATE

+If the GATE is low, then TRIG initiates a single shot AD envelope.
+The AD envelope can be retriggered from 0 during both the Rise and Fall stages.

+If the GATE goes high, then the Rise stage immediately starts from 0, and the envelope oscillates for as long as the GATE remains high.
+The oscillator may be reset (hard synced) by a TRIG trigger at any time.
+Oscillations stops when the GATE goes low.

 ### Outputs